 Knee Breaks – check out the difference in ankle mobility of these two people…

-If you’re hips are strong enough and your body knows how to activate the right muscles, you now need to build the habit by practice during ‘live’ movements.
+If your hips are strong enough and your body knows how to activate the right muscles, you now need to build the habit by practice during ‘live’ movements.

 Your body learns movement habits.